micro-gl/micro-gl/chipX/gfx/fontium/README.md

 ```

-and linked in your project with the following
+you can also add `fontium` as a sub-directory and link it in your
+cmake project
 ```cmake
 cmake_minimum_required(VERSION 3.14)
 project(your_project)